Shawn4742/VoI_Analysis/README.md

 # Tutorials for VoI Analysis
-This tutorial demonstrate the techniques to compute the VoI without and with external constraints.
+This tutorial demonstrates the techniques to compute the VoI without and with external constraints.

 ## Get Started